 5. Apple (NASDAQ: AAPL)

-There’s no questioning Apple’s dominance in the technology industry, but what exactly is it doing in the autonomous vehicles space?
+There’s no questioning Apple’s dominance in the technology industry, but what exactly is it doing in the autonomous transportation space?

-Apple is a fairly secretive company, but it’s no secret that the company is working on an Apple Car program.
-As is usually the case with new Apple technologies, the company hasn’t offered many details as to what it’s doing with vehicles, but there’s plenty of speculation.
+Apple is a fairly secretive company, but it’s no secret that it is working on a high-tech car program.
+As is usually the case with new technologies, the company hasn’t offered many details as to what it’s doing with vehicles, but there’s plenty of speculation.

-There are three details known about the Apple Car:
+There are three details known about the car:

 - Green.
-The Apple Car will be clean running, meaning that it will come with no emissions and will likely be an electric vehicle.
+The car will be clean running, meaning that it will come with no emissions and will likely be an electric vehicle.

 - Autonomous.
-It’s also widely agreed that the Apple Car will be a fully autonomous vehicle.
+It’s also widely agreed that the car will be a fully autonomous vehicle.

 - Testing Permit.
-According to MacRumors, Apple was granted a permit in California to test a vehicle that drives itself, further solidifying the presumption that the Apple Car will be fully autonomous.
+According to MacRumors, Apple was granted a permit in California to test a vehicle that drives itself, further solidifying the presumption that the car will be fully autonomous.

 While little else is known, there are rumors surfacing that the first vehicles out of the Apple Car program will be designed for food delivery operations and robotic taxi services.